Confirmation in the Catholic Church: Description

 Now when the apostles, who were in Jerusalem, had heard that Samaria had received the word of God, they sent unto them Peter and John.
 Who, when they were come down, prayed for them, that they might receive the Holy Spirit.
 For he was not as yet come upon any of them; but they were only baptized in the name of the Lord Jesus.
 Then they laid their hands upon them, and they received the Holy Spirit.

 Latin Church

 In the Latin Church, the sacrament is to be conferred on the faithful above the age of discretion (generally taken to be about 7), unless the Episcopal Conference has decided on a different age, or there is danger of death or, in the judgment of the minister, a grave reason suggests otherwise.

+A revision to the service of confirmation was directed by the Second Vatican Council, so that "the intimate connection which this sacrament has with the whole of Christian initiation [could be] more clearly set forth".

 The 1983 Code of Canon law states (canon 882): "The ordinary minister of confirmation is a bishop; a presbyter provided with this faculty in virtue of universal law or the special grant of the competent authority also confers this sacrament validly."